thosgood/this-weeks-finds/markdown/51-100/week092.md

 the study of 2-categories, we very naturally get the notions of "monad" and "adjunction".
-And before we know it, this leads us to some interesting questions about 2-dimensional quantum field theory: for really, the dominance of planar diagrams in the N → ∞ limit of gauge theory is saying that in this limit the theory becomes essentially a 2-dimensional field theory, in some funny sense.
+And before we know it, this leads us to some interesting questions about 2-dimensional quantum field theory: for really, the dominance of planar diagrams in the N \to ∞ limit of gauge theory is saying that in this limit the theory becomes essentially a 2-dimensional field theory, in some funny sense.
 And then, lo and behold, this turns out to be related to the 4-color theorem!